 Do your kids bring home sandwiches that have only been nibbled on, fruit that has been half-eaten, or carrots that are still fully-formed?
 If so, it's time you jazz up their lunchboxes.
 After all, well-fed kids are happy, learning kids, right?
 Here are four 3-ingredient lunch recipes that will take your child's lunch from boring to sensationally delicious.

-- Crackers, cheese & fruit.
 Hors d'oeuvres for lunch!
 Crackers & cheese always feel like a party.
-Let your kids pick their favorite crackers (if you go gluten-free, most grocery stories have good substitutes.), then slice their favorite flavor of cheese (think cheddar, mozzarella, or Swiss) into small slices to stack on top of the crackers.
+Let your kids pick their favorite crackers (if you go gluten-free, most grocery stores have good substitutes), then slice their favorite flavor of cheese (think cheddar, mozzarella, or Swiss) into small slices to stack on top of the crackers.
 Add a handful of fruit (grapes or apples go well) for a fun lunchbox meal!

 Any of these recipes are primed to be added to or amended as you tailor them to your kids' personal tastes.
 And if your kids are big eaters, add an extra handful of cut-up veggies, an apple, or a handful of nuts (almonds or walnuts are super nutritious!) to fill their tummies so they can last the whole school day!